Barrace/OpenDSA/RST/en/Development/KnapsackDynamic.rst

 Exercise 2 - Highlight final solution
 -----------------------------------------------------

-Given the keep array and the item information, highlight from a list the final items that make it into the knapsack.
+Given the keep array and the item information, highlight from the bottom list the final items that make it into the knapsack.

 .. avembed:: Exercises/Development/HighlightExerciseKnapsack.html ka